jfrome1/Frome-GenAI-project/src/content/docs/templates/links or transcripts.md

 To share the chat, click the `share link` icon, create a public link, and copy/paste it into your assignment.
 Here's a [:walkthrough](#x-details) with images.

 Don't make the mistake of [:copying the wrong links](#x-wrong-links).

+## How to submit transcripts

+If the assignment asks you to put your main submission in the online text box, add the markdown file using the `File Upload` tab.

+If the assignment is submitted as a file, submit the markdown file as a second file by clicking  `Add another file` [:as shown here](#x-another-file):

 ## NUS general GenAI policy